spoonerWeb/just_news/README.rst

 Is there a configuration for RealURL?
 -------------------------------------
-You don't need a configuration as you are free to create a speaking url by your sysfolder and page structure.
+You don't need a configuration as you are free to create a speaking url by your sys folder and page structure.
-If you set the sysfolder named ``news`` below root page and add your articles into the sysfolder you will have the url ``example.com/news/the-title-of-your-article``.
+If you set the sys folder named ``news`` below root page and add your articles into the sys folder you will have the url ``example.com/news/the-title-of-your-article``.
 And all without extra configuration.
 Cool, hm?

 I want to make a TYPO3 upgrade.
 Do I need to be careful?